Kongduino/BastWAN_Minimal_LoRa/README.md

 A project demonstrating how to do P2P encrypted communication using LoRa on the BastWAN.

 It is using the LoRa library by Sandeep Mistry.
-You could replace this library with whatever flavor ypu prefer, just pay attention to which pins are in use.
+You could replace this library with whatever flavor you prefer, just pay attention to which pins are in use.

 The AES encryption / decryption is the original [Rijndael implementation](http://efgh.com/software/rijndael.htm), and is provided in the sketch.